Default Tools - Filesystem¶

 ✓ | Full text content to write (UTF-8) |

-Sandbox - Sandbox needs fileWrite (L4).
-TOOL_STUDIO_FS_BASE (default ${user.home}/spring-ai-playground/workspace) is the workspace root; writes from a chat are confined to a per-conversation subdirectory under it, and the returned path is the absolute location actually written.
+Sandbox - Sandbox needs fileWrite (L4). spring.ai.playground.tool-studio.fs.base-path (default ${user.home}/spring-ai-playground/workspace) is the workspace root; writes from a chat are confined to a per-conversation subdirectory under it, and the returned path is the absolute location actually written.
 The helper auto-creates parent directories.

 JS source